Results for: disability services

 -------------------------------------------------------------------------------

-Formerly known as Tahoe SAFE Alliance, Sierra Community House’s Crisis Intervention and Family Support Program is dedicated to serving victims of intimate partner / domestic violence, sexual assault, and child abuse.
+Formerly known as Tahoe SAFE Alliance, Sierra Community House’s Crisis Intervention is dedicated to serving victims of intimate partner / domestic violence, sexual assault, and child abuse.
 All services are free and available in multiple languages.
 Sierra Community House will not discriminate against anyone based on actual or perceived race, color, religion, national origin, age, sexual orientation, gender, or disability.
-All of our services are designed to empower victims in reclaiming their rights and to provide the tools individuals and fam… [read more]
+All of our services are designed to empower victims in reclaiming their rights and to provide the tools individuals and families nee… [read more]